socialfoundations/lawma/README.md

 | Saul 7B Inst | 34.4 | 20.2 | 36.8 |
 | LegalBert | 24.6 | 13.6 | 26.4 |

 The Lawma models substantially outperform all other models tested, and in particular GPT-4.
 Note that, while Lawma 70B generally outperforms Lawma 8B, the difference in performance is typically rather small.
-Therefore, practitioners may prefer to use Lawma 8B for its singificantly cheaper inference and fine-tuning, with little cost in terms of model performance.
+Therefore, practitioners may prefer to use Lawma 8B for its significantly cheaper inference and fine-tuning, with little cost in terms of model performance.

 Note: evaluating models on all 260 classification tasks is reasonably compute intensive.
 However, for the purposes of language model benchmarking we may be mostly interested in aggregate performance.
 We are currently working on making aggregate evaluations less resource intensive by only considering a limited number of examples per task.